-While early influences included the Fauves, Nabis, and, more recently, David Hockney, his motivation to take the leap to become a professional artist lies in his unwavering desire to align his inner and outer worlds—congruent to living life as a painter.
+While early influences included the Fauves, Nabis, and, more recently, David Hockney, his motivation to leap to become a professional artist lies in his unwavering desire to align his inner and outer worlds—congruent to living life as a painter.

 He works as a dedicated tightrope walker, seeking the perfect harmony between figuration and abstraction.
 He creates a world outside space and time, a universe with powerful colors and forms that draws inspiration from the human body, landscapes, and urban landscapes.

 Twose reveals the abstraction hiding within reality, to express a world that transcends us, touching the essence of all that surrounds and inhabits us, what he calls conception.
 His paintings put our imagination to work, bringing us back to our need for contemplation.

 Today, Twose works in the international artist residency "59 Rivoli" is located in Paris's heart.